mellowtechie/unicorn-demo/README.md

 msfconsole
 exit
 ```
-Those steps will update Kali, enable postgresql and apache to start automatically, and initiliaze your Metasploit database.
+Those steps will update Kali, enable postgresql and apache to start automatically, and initialize the Metasploit database.

 ## Windows 7 Setup